rockitconsulting/test.rockitizer/README.md

 <img alt="Concept of test data separation from environment configuration" src="docs/img/test_data_separation.png" width="450"  width="250" align="right"/>

-The following parts of the test.project supposed to be  environment independent:
+The following parts of the test.project are supposed to be environment independent:
 - junit starter with assertions
 - test-plan with payloads
 - recorded test output (master record)

-That's why they shall be committed in the source repository and will be shared across users and environments. **Write test onces and start it anywhere**.
+They should be committed in the source repository and will be shared across users and environments. **Write test once and start it anywhere**.

 * replay output is also environment neutral but generated during the test execution, thus not checked in.